apache/flink/docs/dev/table/connect.zh.md

 Every declaration is similar to a SQL `CREATE TABLE` statement.
 One can define the name of the table, the schema of the table, a connector, and a data format upfront for connecting to an external system.

 The **connector** describes the external system that stores the data of a table.
-Storage systems such as [Apacha Kafka](http://kafka.apache.org/) or a regular file system can be declared here.
+Storage systems such as [Apache Kafka](http://kafka.apache.org/) or a regular file system can be declared here.
 The connector might already provide a fixed format.

 Some systems support different **data formats**.
 For example, a table that is stored in Kafka or in files can encode its rows with CSV, JSON, or Avro.
 A database connector might need the table schema here.
 Whether or not a storage system requires the definition of a format, is documented for every [connector](connect.html#table-connectors).
 Different systems also require different [types of formats](connect.html#table-formats) (e.g., column-oriented formats vs. row-oriented formats).
 The documentation states which format types and connectors are compatible.